Nathan-Ribeiro-de-Souza/reviewbox/README.md

 # ReviewBox

-ReviewBox is a front-end movie review project built with React and TypeScript, created as part of my learning journey in Front-end development.
+ReviewBox is a front-end movie and series review project built with React and TypeScript, created as part of my learning journey in Front-end development.

-The project uses the TMDB API to display movies, search results, movie details, favorites, user reviews, filters, localStorage persistence, and dark/light mode.
+The project uses the TMDB API to display movies, series, search results, details pages, favorites, user reviews, filters, localStorage persistence, and dark/light mode.

 This is not a real streaming platform.
 It is a portfolio and learning project focused on practicing React, TypeScript, component structure, state management, routing, API consumption, reusable hooks, Context API, UI organization, and front-end logic.